 There are important red flags to be aware of in suspected DNSI patients, as these patients can quickly decompensate and need urgent management; if any of these are suspected, urgent senior involvement is required:

-- Sore throat in the absence of a normal oropharyngeal examination
+- Sore throat in the absence of an abnormal oropharyngeal examination

 - Severe neck pain or stiffness